 Walk & Roll Safe Routes to School Program in Santa Clara County consists of a broad network of public health agencies, community-based organizations, pedestrian and bicycle advocates, school officials, teachers, parents and more - all working together to create safe and healthier environments where children can be physically active while combating childhood obesity.

-The program is led by Traffic Safe Communities Network and the Santa Clara County Public Health Department and supported by the Santa Clara Valley Transportation Authority (VTA).
+The program is led by Traffic Safe Communities Network and the County of Santa Clara Public Health Department and supported by the Santa Clara Valley Transportation Authority (VTA).

-Santa Clara County's Walk & Roll Safe Routes to School Program encourages youth to walk or bike to school year round and improves health, promotes safety, educational achievement, and the environment.
+The County of Santa Clara's Walk & Roll Safe Routes to School Program encourages youth to walk or bike to school year round and improves health, promotes safety, educational achievement, and the environment.
 To learn more, download the Safe Routes to School Coordinator Manual: A How-To Guide for Promoting Walking and Rolling at Your School.

 BE a PIECE of the Movement!
 Join Us for International Walk & Bike to School Week 2018!

 October 8 - 12, 2018 is International Walk and Bike to School Week!
 Each year, over 23,000 students in Santa Clara County join schools across the globe and participate in a week-long celebration of events and activities in support of Walk and Bike to School Week.
 This campaign reminds everyone of the simple joys of walking and biking to school, the health benefits of regular daily activity, and the need for safe places to walk and bike.
 There are many fun ways to get kids excited about walking and biking to and from school, among these include: walking school buses and bicycle trains.
 For more suggestions, click Event Ideas.